tinaylt/Music-mixer/README.md

-# Drag your favourite Donuts (Music MIxer project)
+# Drag your favourite Donuts (Music Mixer project)
 This is an Multimedia Authoring class homework.

 ## Installation